Mike Ford Preview, Player Props: Mariners vs. Rays

-Mike Ford -- with a slugging percentage of .714 in his past 10 games, including four home runs -- will be in action for the Seattle Mariners against the Tampa Bay Rays, with Zack Littell on the hill, on September 7 at 6:40 PM ET.
+Mike Ford -- with a slugging percentage of .724 in his past 10 games, including four home runs -- will be in action for the Seattle Mariners against the Tampa Bay Rays, with Taj Bradley on the hill, on September 8 at 6:40 PM ET.

-He notched a home run while going 1-for-4 in his most recent game against the Reds.
+He had a one-hit performance in his previous game (1-for-3) against the Rays.

 Mike Ford Game Info & Props vs. the Rays